ionic-team/capacitor/site/docs-md/android/updating.md

 * Create common variables

-  Create a `variables.gradle` file inside `android` folder with this content
+  Create a `android/variables.gradle` file with this content

   ```
   ext {